samaddmirzaa/london-property-intelligence/README.md

 megabytes.
 The GLA "House Price per Square Metre" borough files and the Doogal London postcode dataset are both publicly available, and notebooks 01 to 04 rebuild every processed file from them.

 ---

-## Limitations

-**Expensive properties are hard to predict.** Errors get noticeably worse above about £1.5M.
-At that end of the market, price depends on condition, quality of renovation, floor level, views and exactly which part of the street the property sits on.
-None of that is in the data.
-I tried three separate approaches to close the gap (a distance to central London feature, finer grained postcode sector encoding, and both together) and each one moved R² by less than 0.002.
-The limit here is the data, not the model.

-**Location is only accurate to postcode level.** Every property sharing a postcode gets the same coordinates, so the model cannot tell a flat above a busy road from one on a quiet square fifty metres away.
-Geocoding individual addresses would fix this and is the most likely route to a meaningfully better model.

-**The training sample is biased.** The GLA dataset is an inner join, so any property without an EPC certificate simply is not in it.
-Since EPCs only became compulsory for sales in 2008, and since a property only gets one when it is marketed, homes that have stayed in the same hands for decades are under represented.

-**Energy efficiency does not predict price, and the reason is interesting.** EPC rating correlates slightly negatively with price in this data, which looks wrong until you account for construction age.
-Period properties are expensive and draughty.
-New builds are efficient and cheaper.
-Age drives both, so the apparent relationship between efficiency and price is an artefact.
-Energy features were dropped from the model after ablation confirmed they contribute nothing.

-**The retrain step is a stub.** Drift detection and the conditional branching work properly and run on real data.
-The retrain job logs what triggered it rather than actually training, because the 1.4M row training set is too large to keep in version control.
-A production setup would pull it from object storage at that point.

-**Postcode coverage.** Predictions work for the roughly 332,000 London postcodes in the reference file.

----